 Overall, there was a great interest developed in collaborative work.
 This was unexpected in terms of the plans and goals of the workshop, but it may be that the interaction and engagement between individuals in different countries sparked this interest and illustrated the usefulness of collaboration and knowledge exchange for building research culture.
 This included cooperation on HSR projects (a theme returned to multiple times in discussions), as well as a desire to continue collaboration in ways raised in this workshop.
 One potential risk for this kind of stakeholder engagement is whether the workshops raised expectations and interest in maintaining support for the network - outside of the scope of the research project - thereby initiating something that could not be sustained and supported.
-The LSE facilitators were upfront about the limitations of what they could offer, but there was obvious interest in potential applications to international bodies that might support capacity development for HSR decision-makers and for NHRS.
+The LSE facilitators were upfront about the limitations of what they could offer, but there was obvious interest in continuing engagements if support was found elsewhere.
+For example, there was interest in potential applications to international bodies that might support capacity development for HSR decision-makers and for NHRS.
 Participants expressed their desire for regional organisations to facilitate these types of networks that build bridges between regional and sub-regional groups and to improve cross-border collaboration on HSR in Africa, including between Anglophone, Francophone, and Lusophone countries.